aaronweeden/xdmod-supremm/docs/supremm-configuration.md

     mongodb://localhost:27017/supremm

-The script also runs the `acl-config` command that is used to update the access controls in XDMoD.
+The script also runs the `xdmod-acl-config` command that is used to update the access controls in XDMoD.
 If you prefer to run this command manually use the following command

-    # acl-config
+    # xdmod-acl-config

-The `acl-config` command is documented in the [XDMoD command reference][commands].
+The `xdmod-acl-config` command is documented in the [XDMoD command reference][commands].

 ### Configure resources